Da Nang International Airport (DAD): The Easy One

 Why this airport is the centre-trip hub

-A growing number of travellers skip Hanoi and Saigon entirely and fly straight into Da Nang for a Hoi An–Hue–central coast trip.
+A growing number of travellers skip Hanoi and HCMC entirely and fly straight into Da Nang for a Hoi An–Hue–central coast trip.
 With direct international flights from Bangkok, Singapore, Seoul, Tokyo, Hong Kong, Taipei, Kuala Lumpur and a few European charters in winter, it's increasingly the obvious entry point.
 The combination of short transfer times, modern terminal, and proximity to three of the country's best destinations makes it the gentlest first impression Vietnam has on offer.
 See the Da Nang region guide for what to do once you've landed.

 Comments